TheGraphIndia/Web3-with-The-Graph-India/Session_1/Session1_Submission_Challenge_guide.md

 3. Write a Twitter thread on your learning from session 1 and about The Graph.
 The thread should be at least 3 tweets long and should include the following information:

     * Your name and Twitter handle
-    * A link to the Graph documentation
+    * Your learning about The Graph
     * A summary of what you learned in session 1
     * Your thoughts on The Graph Network